misc-hosting/mtntbk/index.md

 and Advanced Skills (Muay Femur).
-- In addition to those, you will find several **minor sections**, on topics related to "Things I Wish I Knew Before Starting," [Training Philosophy](training-philosophy/), Equipment, Library, and a few others.
+- In addition to those, you will find several **minor sections**, on topics related to "Things I Wish I Knew Before Starting," [Training Philosophy](training-philosophy/), Equipment, Nutrition, Library, and a few others.